SilentCatD/react-state-view-controller/README.md

 import { useProvider } from 'react-state-view-controller'

 const ButtonComponent = () => {
-  // pass in the type of provided controller const controller = useProvider(CounterController) return (
+  // pass in the type of class
+  const controller = useProvider(CounterController)
+  return (
     <div>